The Association Between Anxiety Level and Compulsive Buying Disorder among Preclinical Students of The Faculty of Medicine

 Method: This research was an analytic observational study which was conducted using a cross-sectional study method on 107 preclinical students of Faculty of Medicine and Health Sciences, Atma Jaya Catholic University of Indonesia as respondents by filling out the Depression Anxiety Stress Scale (DASS-42) and Revised Edwards Compulsive Buying Scale (ECBS-R) questionnaire.
 The data was analyzed using the Chi-square test.

-Results: The results of statistical tests showed that there was a significant relationship between anxiety levels and CBD with p<0.001.
+Results: The results of statistical tests showed that there was a significant relationship between anxiety levels and CBD with p less than 0.001.
 The results showed that the prevalence of anxiety disorders in preclinical students was 33.6%, with the highest prevalence being at moderate anxiety levels (16.8%), and the prevalence of CBD was 25.2%.

 Conclusion : In conclusion, there was an association between the level of anxiety and CBD among preclinical students of the faculty of medicine.